-Biden and his task force are slated to meet this week with victims of gun violence, gun safety groups, hunting groups and gun owners, White House spokesman Jay Carney told reporters.
+Biden and his task force are scheduled to meet this week with victims of gun violence, gun safety groups, hunting groups and gun owners, White House spokesman Jay Carney told reporters.
 The NRA's top lobbyist, James J. Baker, will also attend.

 She also recently met with New York Mayor Michael Bloomberg, who heads his own initiative, Mayors Against Illegal Guns, that is pushing for what he calls "reasonable" gun controls.

-These include background checks for gun owners, curbs on sales of powerful semi-automatic rifles and extended capacity magazines of the type used in the mass shootings in Newtown and Aurora.
+These include background checks for gun owners, and curbs on sales of powerful semi-automatic rifles and extended capacity magazines of the type used in the mass shootings in Newtown and Aurora.

-"The reality is that most Americans think it's crazy to have assault weapons and high capacity magazines," Bloomberg said on MSNBC's "Morning Joe" program.
+"The reality is that most Americans think it's crazy to have assault weapons and high-capacity magazines," Bloomberg said on MSNBC's "Morning Joe" program.

-As a member of Congress, Giffords was a supporter of gun ownership rights and said she owned a Glock 9-millimeter handgun.
+As a member of Congress, Giffords was a supporter of gun ownership rights and said she owned a Glock 9-mm handgun.
 Her shift to vocal gun control advocate is reminiscent of two other American politicians who took on the powerful gun lobby after their lives were shattered by shootings.

 The Brady law establishing a criminal background check for handgun sales is named after Jim Brady, a former press secretary for Republican President Ronald Reagan who was seriously wounded in an assassination attempt on Reagan that also wounded the president in 1981.

-New York Democratic Representative Carolyn McCarthy, who has fought a lonely battle in Congress for gun control for 15 years, ran for Congress after her husband Dennis was killed and son Kevin seriously wounded when a gunman opened fire on Long Island Railroad train riders in 1993, killing six.
+New York Democratic Representative Carolyn McCarthy, who has fought a lonely battle in Congress for gun control for 15 years, ran for Congress after her husband, Dennis, was killed and son Kevin seriously wounded when a gunman opened fire on Long Island Railroad train riders in 1993, killing six.

 The recent mass shootings and the threat of tighter gun restrictions has spurred intense reaction on both sides.